 However, certain conditions might make PRP less effective.
 Because it’s not a one-size-fits-all treatment, determining if you’re a suitable candidate is the most important first step.
 A thorough consultation with a trained professional is essential.
 They can assess your specific type of hair loss, review your medical history, and help you set realistic expectations for what PRP can achieve for you.

-Your PRP Treatment Journey
+What to Expect from Your PRP Treatment

 Thinking about PRP for hair loss can feel like a big step, but the process itself is surprisingly straightforward.
 From your first chat with a specialist to seeing those new hairs come in, each phase is designed to be as comfortable and effective as possible.
 Knowing what to expect can help you feel confident and prepared as you begin.
 Let’s walk through what your PRP treatment journey will look like, step by step.